Colored Women's League: Rivalries

 Both organizations, the Colored Women's League and the Federation of Afro-American Women, had similar objectives in mind: advancing the conditions for black women, children, and underprivileged.
 However, prior to merging, these organizations did not always see eye-to-eye.
 The biggest factor contributing to this rivalry was the debate about which organization was the first to be officially recognized as a national organization.
 Mary Church Terrell, the first president of the NACW, explains that "although the CWL was the first to suggest there should be a national organization," the first organization of black women to actually assemble nationally was the National Federation of Afro-American Women.

 After the creation of the NACW, the contest for leadership of the national organization created another short rivalry.
 Each organization was represented by seven delegates in the election process, so ties of 7-7 made the voting process difficult.
 Eventually, at the age of thirty-three and pregnant, Mary Church Terrell of the Colored Women's League was named the first president of the NACW.

 Criticism

 Many members of the league, especially those in leadership positions, had high social standings.
 In fact, some even called members of the league "female aristocrats of color".
 Therefore, the league faced several critiques.
 Some argued that the ideology of racial uplift was classist.
-Nevertheless, the success of the CWL inspired other black women became aware of the possibility of creating a united front for themselves and created their own clubs.
+Nevertheless, the success of the CWL inspired other black women to become aware of the possibility of creating a united front for themselves and created their own clubs.

-National Association of Colored Women
+National League of Colored Women

 On July 21, 1896, the Colored Women’s League merged with the National Federation of Afro-American Women to form the National League of Colored Women.
 The new organization was created in Washington D.C. where Mary Church Terrell was elected as its first president.
-It extended the Colored Women's League’s objectives to a national agenda for uplifting black women, as follows:
+It extended the Colored Women's League's objectives to a national agenda for uplifting black women, as follows: